MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

  * **Owner** – Workplace Analytics Admin

-On the **Upload** page under the **Organizational data** tab, you can upload an organizational data file to Workplace Analytics.
+On the **Upload** > **Organizational data** page, you can upload an organizational data file to Workplace Analytics.
 This file must be in .csv format, UTF-8 encoded.

 ![Upload page](../images/wpa/use/settings-upload1.png)